 1 – Gates for the Royal Natal National Park open from 5:00 – 19:00 October to March and 6:00 – 18:00 April to September.
 Park entrance fees are R55 per person and are paid at the visitors centre or at Thendele Camp registration.

 2 – Make sure you fill out the hiking register at the car park.
-And most importantly sign back in when you get back.
-Furthermore, it is nice to throw the ranger a few rand for looking after your car.
+Most importantly, sign back in when you get back.
+Furthermore, throwing the ranger a few rand to look after your car is nice.

-3 – For the walk to the viewpoint the trail conditions are relatively straight forward and trainers will do on a dry day.
-But when it rains the path can get muddy very quickly and waterproof shoes or boots are advisable.
+3 – The trail conditions are relatively straightforward for the walk to the viewpoint, and trainers will do it on a dry day.
+But when it rains, the path can get muddy very quickly, and waterproof shoes or boots are advisable.
 If you plan on exploring the upper gorge, we highly recommend wearing shoes with a decent grip to negotiate the boulders and chain ladder.

 4 – Download our Google Map onto your phone or use Maps.Me offline maps to help you track your route.
 Ensure your phone is fully charged and has a compass.

-5 – Take plenty of water and food to provide energy, especially if you plan on exploring the more arduous parts of the gorge.
+5 – Take plenty of water and food to provide energy, especially if you plan to explore the gorge’s more arduous parts.

 7 – Be aware that weather conditions in the Drakensberg mountains can change rapidly.
-Take enough warm clothing and most importantly a waterproof.
+Take enough warm clothing and, most importantly, waterproof clothing.
 The storms (especially in summer) can be torrential and sudden.
-If you are heading up the narrow section of the gorge when it starts to rain, we suggest you quickly turn around and leave as flash floods can be extremely dangerous.
+If you are heading up the narrow section of the gorge when it starts to rain, we suggest you quickly turn around and leave, as flash floods can be extremely dangerous.

 Tugela Gorge Hike